bmc-compuware-test/codepipeline-deployment-list/CONTRIBUTING.md

-# Developing on the Code Pipeline Generate GitHub action
+# Developing on the Code Pipeline Deployment List GitHub action

 ## Setup